 It is one of the areas most visited by the people of Port Said on holidays and vacations for hiking, and this bridge or walkway extends from the Shooting Club in the east to the beautiful port in the west.

-Port Said Corniche has cheerful lighting that brings joy and pleasure to the heart of the people of Port Said and the tourists who are keen to spend a special time during their tour in Port Said.
-The walkway allows you to enjoy watching the Suez Canal and the ships passing through it as well as the beauty of Port Fouad.
+Port Said Corniche has cheerful lighting that brings joy and pleasure to the hearts of Port Said and the tourists keen to spend a particular time during their tour in Port Said.
+The walkway allows you to enjoy watching the Suez Canal, the ships passing through it, and the beauty of Port Fouad.

 20. Al Montazah Garden